ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 - **provisioning** resources in IONOS Cloud from a Kubernetes Cluster - using CRDs (Custom Resource Definitions);
 - maintaining a **healthy** setup using controller and reconciling loops;
-- can be installed on a **Crossplane control plane** and add new functionality for the user along with other Cloud Providers.
+- can be installed on a **Crossplane Control Plane** and add new functionality for the user along with other Cloud Providers.

 There is always room for improvements, and we welcome feedback and contributions.
-Feel free to open an [issue](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/issues) or PR with your idea!
+Feel free to open an [issue](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/issues) or PR with your idea.